I'm a paragraph. Click here to add your own text and edit me. It's easy.

 ICROSS Canada helps with food, school supplies and medical/dental support.
 In Asia, the Middle East and Africa, we have assisted with bringing wellness and health to the effected by the COVID-19 pandemic.

 Children who have been affected by war often do not have access to preventative medicine such as vaccines.
 In one clinic that we ran in East Amman, not one child who came to our clinic had a record of vaccines.

 One of the major issues facing the population is the lack of sufficient coverage of childhood immunizations.
 For example, there have been outbreaks of vaccine-preventable diseases in the population that our clinic serves.
 The reason for this is that many children who moved into the area from Syria, Iraq, and other places in turmoil have not had any immunizations since the war began in their areas.
-As war in Syria and surrounding areas has now been ongoing for more than 7 years, many children have been born in the high-density tent cities in neighboring countries such as Lebanon.
+As war in Syria and surrounding areas has now been ongoing for around a decade, many children have been born in the high-density tent cities in neighboring countries such as Lebanon.
 Some infants have missed vaccination all together, as they were born after the initiation of war and the subsequent migration.